microsoft/hi-ml/docs/source/montage_creation.md

 This will create a montage from all TIFF files in folder `/data`.
 Each TIFF file is read as a multi-level image, and level 2 is read for creating the montage.

 The `--width` argument determines the width in pixel of the output image.
-The height of the output image is
+The height of the output image is determined automatically.
+Note that the width given here, 1000, is suitable only for montages from a very small number of files (say, 10).
+See below for more details on this commandline option.

-This will output two images, `montage1/montage.jpg` and `montage1/montage.png`.
+This will create two images in the folder specified by the `--output_path montage1` argument, hence outputting the files `montage1/montage.jpg` and `montage1/montage.png`.

 Here's an example how this could look like for a folder with 6 images, `0.tiff` through `5.tiff`:

 ![image](images/montage_from_folder.png)

-## Creating Montages From a `dataset.csv` File
+## Creating montages from a `dataset.csv` file

 If the montage creation script is only pointed to a folder, without providing a glob pattern, it assumes that a file `dataset.csv` is present.
 A montage will be created from only the images